z390development/z390/doc/user_guide/zCICS/zcics_intro.md

 ## z390 EXEC CICS Assembler and COBOL Support

-Z390 CICS assembler and COBOL application transaction manager support has been developed by Melvyn Maltz and is distributed as open source in the z390\cics directory.
+Z390 CICS assembler and COBOL application transaction manager support was developed by Melvyn Maltz and is distributed as open source in the z390\cics directory.

 The z390 CICS compatible transaction manager includes a server supporting